-Year End ed December 31, 2021 2020 2019 FUEL DERIVATIVES Hedge effectiveness losses recognized in aircraft fuel expense \$ \$ 7 \$ 5 Losses on derivatives resulting from the discontinuance of hedge accounting recognized in interest income and other \$ \$ 8 \$ Hedge (gains) losses on derivatives recognized in comprehensive income \$ \$ 11 \$ (1) Percentage of actual consumption economically hedged -% 25% 6%
+Year Ended December 31, 20: 22 2021 2020 FUEL DERIVATIVES ' Hedge effectiveness losses recognized in aircraft fuel expense \$ 7 \$ - \$ 7 Losses on derivatives resulting from the discontinuance of hedge accounting recognized in interest income and other \$ \$ \$ 8 Hedge losses on derivatives recognized in comprehensive income \$ 3 \$ \$ 11 Percentage of actual consumption economically hedged 7% -% 25%

-Any outstanding derivative instrument exposes us to credit loss in connection with our fuel contracts in the event of nonperformance by the counterparties to the agreements, but we do not expect any of our counterparties will fail to meet their obligations.
+Any outstanding derivative instrument exposes us to credit loss in connection with our fuel contracts in the event of nonperformance by the counterparties to our agreements, but we do not expect that any of our counterparties will fail to meet their obligations.
 The amount of such credit exposure is generally the fair value of our outstanding contracts for which we are in a receivable position.
 To manage credit risks we select counterparties based on credit assessments, limit our overall exposure to any single counterparty, and monitor the market position with each counterparty.
 Some of our agreements require cash deposits from either JetBlue or our counterparty if market risk exposure exceeds a specified threshold amount.

 We have master netting arrangements with our counterparties allowing us the right of offset to mitigate credit risk in derivative transactions.
 The financial derivative instrument agreements we have with our counterparties may require us to fund all, or a portion of, outstanding loss positions related to these contracts prior to their scheduled maturities.
 The amount of collateral posted, if any, is periodically adjusted based on the fair value of the hedge contracts.
 Our policy is to offset the liabilities represented by these contracts with any cash collateral paid to the counterparties.

-There were no offsetting derivative instruments as of December 31, 2021 and 2020.
+There were no offsetting derivative instruments as of December 31, 2022 and 2021.